 The Morris Performing Arts Center, built in 1922, included the Palace Theater, a venue for vaudeville.
 Today it houses the Broadway Theater League, the Palais Royale Ballroom and the South Bend Symphony Orchestra.

-The South Bend Silver Hawks, a Class A minor league baseball team, was originally affiliated with the Chicago White Sox and bore the name of the parent club.
+The South Bend Cubs, a Class A minor league baseball team, was originally affiliated with the Chicago White Sox and bore the name of the parent club.
 In 1994, it was renamed “Silver Hawks” as an homage to the once popular Studebaker Silver Hawk automobile.
 In 1997, the team switched affiliations to the Arizona Diamondbacks.
+In September 2014, the team switched affiliations to the Chicago Cubs and was renamed The South Bend Cubs.

 South Bend’s Potawatomi Zoo, opened in 1902, is the oldest in the state.
 It features more than 400 animals on its 23-acre site.
 Additionally, there are over 50 parks, golf courses and recreational areas throughout the city.